rohanmahy/ietf-drafts/mahy-mls-content-neg/draft-mahy-mls-content-neg.md

 supports inside `application_data`, while the `required_media_types`
 GroupContext Extension specifies which media types are required for a particular MLS group.
 These allow clients to confirm that all members of a group can communicate.
-Finally, this documents defines a minimal framing format so MLS clients can signal which media type is being sent when multiple formats are permitted in the same group.
+Finally, this document defines a minimal framing format so MLS clients can signal which media type is being sent when multiple formats are permitted in the same group.
 As clients are upgraded to support new formats they can use these extensions to detect when all members support a new or more efficient encoding, or select the